Wisdom Tooth Extractions - Arlington Heights, IL

 Candidates for Wisdom Tooth Extraction

-Typically, we will be monitoring our patients smiles, looking out for your wisdom teeth in our X-rays.
+Typically, we monitor your smile, looking out for your wisdom teeth in our X-rays.
 We will be able to schedule your appointment before any problems occur.
 However, wisdom teeth can also appear rapidly in between appointments.
 You may be able to feel something hard underneath your gums, or you may even see parts of the teeth peeking out.
 If this occurs, don’t hesitate to contact our dental office!

 The Wisdom Tooth Extraction Process